 Tags: hack, Windows 7, Windows Vista

-- blank shortcuts on desktop
+- how to restore a blank icon on desktop window 7

 - How to Change and Use Timezone (Tzutil) in Windows 7